qalid7/compath/README.md

 * Cell detection:
 * Cell classification:

 Both cell detection and classification algorithms contain pre processing routines.
+You can turn this off/on or modify it from:

 ## Trained models